 Heritage Made Digital

-Heritage Made Digital is a British Library programme focussed on digitising items for its collection previously neglected by digitisation projects and/or items in a fragile condition.
-As part of this programme I am leading on a project which identifying newspapers for digitisation, researching their history, and demonstrating what can be done with that research.
+Heritage Made Digital is a British Library programme focussed on digitising items from its collection previously neglected by digitisation projects and/or items in a fragile condition.
+As part of this programme I am leading on a project which is identifying newspapers for digitisation, researching their history, and demonstrating what can be done with that research.
 The project is focussing on British newspapers 1800-1875 which were published in London but were read more widely than just London.
 The intention is to digitise around 175 titles, or 1.3 million pages, and to make the digitised newspapers and the data derived from those papers openly available.
 There will also be assorted online texts, talks and other displays.
 The project began in 2017 and continues until March 2020.

 Opening up Speech Archives

 This was a one-year project (2012/13) funded as part of the AHRC’s Digital Transformations in Arts and Humanities programme.
 It looked at the potential of speech-to-text and allied technologies to benefit academic research.
 Speech-to-text means taking a speech audio file and converting automatically what is spoken into word-searchable text, much as OCR converts old manuscripts into digital text.
 It is a technology which is entering the mainstream via mobile phones but still faces huge challenges with large audio-visual archives, multiple voices and multiple accents.

 An overview of the project is on the British Library website, here.